 In fact, many pedestrian-friendly barriers also feature anti-trip feet so that they do not pose additional safety threats to the public.
 This is especially useful where public liability insurance claims could result in cost blowouts for event organisers and councils.

 The fact is that fencing of many different types and styles is used on a regular basis to protect the public, prevent access to private or dangerous areas, secure work sites, enhance security, and perform passive crowd control.
+On large properties where manned guarding is also employed, where you find guards bearing 9mm ammo assisted guns, such fencing helps in the cordoning-off of the perimeter.
 Whether you are a contractor, a project manager, or an event organiser, fencing can be hired from companies experienced in this area.